hemantnegi2004/Finance-KPI-Dashboard/README.md

 🔀 Team slicers for segmentation

 Data Model

 4-table star schema:

-dimPeople (Salesperson dimension with team & picture)
+1. dimPeople (Salesperson dimension with team & picture)

-Calendar (Date, Month, Year)
+2. Calendar (Date, Month, Year)

-Actual (Monthly actual sales)
+3. Actual (Monthly actual sales)

-Targets (Monthly target sales)
+4. Targets (Monthly target sales)

 All relationships are 1:* with Calendar and dimPeople as dimension tables.

 🛠 Tools & Technologies

-Power BI Desktop

-DAX for calculated measures

-Interactive visuals: bar charts, cards, matrix, sparklines

-Bookmarks and slicers for UX
+Power BI Desktop, DAX for calculated measures, Interactive visuals: bar charts, cards, matrix, sparklines, Bookmarks and slicers for UX

 📌 Insights Delivered

-Target met in only 2 out of 14 months
+1. Target met in only 2 out of 14 months

-Latest YTD variance: −4.41%
+2. Latest YTD variance: −4.41%

-Salesperson performance variance from −6.7% to +3.0%
+3. Salesperson performance variance from −6.7% to +3.0%

-Clear patterns in monthly underperformance trends
+4. Clear patterns in monthly underperformance trends

-Dynamic narrative text that explains peak or drop periods
+5. Dynamic narrative text that explains peak or drop periods